MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/plans/element-billingcycle.md

 # BillingCycle

 Defines the plan's starting date and time, its duration, and what happens at the end of the billing cycle.
-Windows Store apps can retrieve this information using the [**DataPlanStatus**](https://msdn.microsoft.com/library/windows/apps/br207256) class.
+UWP apps can retrieve this information using the [**DataPlanStatus**](https://msdn.microsoft.com/library/windows/apps/br207256) class.

 ## Element hierarchy